-Any party substantially affected by this Order has the right to seek judicial review under section 120.68, Florida Statutes, by filing a notice of appeal under Rule 9.110 of the Florida Rules of Appellate Procedure, with the Clerk of the SFWMD at 3301 Gun Club accompanied by the applicable filing fees with the appropriate district court of appeal.
+Any party substantially affected by this Order has the right to seek judicial review under Section 120.68, F.S., by filing a written notice of appeal under Rule 9.110 of the Florida Rules of Appellate Procedure, with the Clerk of the SFWMD at 3301 Gun Club Road, West Palm Beach 33406, and by filing a copy of the notice of appeal accompanied by the applicable filing fees with the appropriate district court of appeal.
+The notice of appeal must be filed within 30 days after this Order is filed with the Clerk of the SFWMD.